 As summer winds down and fall approaches, one favorite family activity is going to pick apples at an orchard.
-2020 circumstances have made for some changes to this, but for the most part, this outdoor activity is still something that is available to do safely.

 Here are some things you may not know about apple orchards –

 Did you know that most pick your own farms grow dwarf trees?

 That’s correct.
 You’ll be able to comfortably reach for the apples without climbing a single tree.
 Apples ripen from the outside of the tree to the inside, and most are within reach for a preschooler.

 Did you know that farmers love to share their knowledge?

 Unsure which variety is best for your tasting or cooking plans?
 Farmers and their staff will tell you.
 Don’t know which color shading is indicative of ripeness?
 Ask the farmer before you begin!

 Did you know that picking and caring for fruit is a multi-disciplinary lesson for your child?

 Think of all the things to learn while walking down those rows of apple trees.
 What color should we pick?
 Gentle, now.
 Grab the apple and turn it slowly.
 Did the stem come off with it?
 Oh, good – it should stay ripe longer!
 Why?
 Hmmm … I’m not sure.
 Let’s ask the farmer!
 Don’t drop it in your basket.
 We don’t want to bruise it.
 Is your basket getting heavy?
 How many apples have you picked?
 I wonder if we can weigh them?
 How much will these cost?
 Is this enough to make a pie?
 We’ll need to keep these in a cool place when we get home – where do you suggest?

 Read some books about apples before you go and reinforce what you learned at the orchard.
 Some good ones to check out are Apples by Gail Gibbons, Apple by Dawn Oldfield, and Ten Apples Up On Top! by Theo LeSieg.